Almarch/pygotchi/README.md

 pip install ./pygotchi
 ```

-It may then be launched using Python:
+The app may then be launched using Python:

 ```sh
 python -m pygotchi
 ```

 The app is now available at http://localhost:8000.